-Chantaburi is sometimes referred to as the ‘Land of Fruits’ or the ‘Orchard of Thailand’ by Thai people for the abundance of fruits the province produces.
-If you look closely at the street signs in Chantaburi, you’ll notice that they not only feature the rabbit emblem but also a variety of fruits including durian.
+Chanthaburi is sometimes referred to as the ‘Land of Fruits’ or the ‘Orchard of Thailand’ by Thai people for the abundance of fruits the province produces.
+If you look closely at the street signs in Chanthaburi, you’ll notice that they not only feature the rabbit emblem but also a variety of fruits including durian.
 Chanton Pacahna restaurant close to the Kasemsarn Hotel features the ‘king of fruits’ in its signature dish of massaman curry with durian used in the recipe instead of potato.
 Along Sukhaphiban Road there are plenty of excellent coffee shops, noodle shops and restaurants a number of which of which have verandahs with river views.

 Chanthaburi is approximately 250km south-east of Bangkok.
 A frequent bus service departs from Ekamai Bus terminal although the journey can take a slow 5.5 hours to cover the distance with prices around 200 Baht.
 There are also regular services between Chanthaburi and Pattaya (180km) and Trat (70km).

 ♦ Accommodation in Thailand: compare hotel prices & reviews with Agoda* or Booking.com*

 ♦ Plan your trip: Thailand advice and frequently asked questions

 ♦ Tours: book tours in Thailand with Klook* or Take Me Tour*